 Here’s what all this data mean, and what metrics you should be aiming for.

 - Total Results: The goal is to find specific keywords that do not bring a lot of results.
 To avoid competitive keywords it’s recommended to focus on keywords that bring less than 2,000 results.

 - Best Seller Rank (BSR): This is a very important metric, which indicates the popularity of a niche.
 Every book that sells on Amazon has a Best Seller Rank, and the more book is selling, the lower the rank will be.
-The keyword research tool calculates the average best seller rank of books displayed for each keyword.
+The keyword research tool calculates the average best-seller rank of books displayed for each keyword.
 To make sure that the keyword is searchable enough by the customers, it’s best to focus on an average BSR of lower than 300,000.

 - Reviews: If the keyword brings books on the first page with too many reviews, it might be hard to compete with these books.
 The fewer reviews books will have – the better, and it’s best to focus on keywords that bring listings with under 2,000 reviews on average.

-- Price: As mentioned, Amazon will take printing costs of your sale price, so the higher you will sell a book for, the bigger royalties you will make.
-Seeing similar books listed at higher prices gives you a good reason to do the same, therefore it’s best to focus on keywords that return the average price of 7$ or more.
+- Price: As mentioned, Amazon will take the printing costs of your sale price, so the higher you will sell a book for, the bigger royalties you will make.
+Seeing similar books listed at higher prices gives you a good reason to do the same, therefore it’s best to focus on keywords that return an average price of 7$ or more.
 However, this metric is the least important, and you can still make money from the books priced lower if you manage to pull a higher sales volume.

 - Keyword Niche Score: it is the overall score given to the keyword by taking all metrics into account.
 Since not all the criteria are super important for this tool, the keyword score does not have to be perfect.
 However, try to aim for a keyword score of 50 or above.

 Besides the numbers that you should follow when doing keyword research with this tool, there are a couple of other common sense factors that you should consider: